-Part-145 Certifying staff Qualification system General Release procedure Page 10 of 24 Release procedure for an NDT
+Part-145 organisation Aircraft (class Certifying staff required Qualification system General Release procedure Page 11 of 22 Release procedure for an NDT inspection A Part-CAO organisation holding an aeroplanes, aeroplanes, helicopter, airships, balloons or sailplanes) helicopter, airships, balloons or sailplanes particular aircraft type or and having in its approved scope of work NDT inspections for this aircraft type.

-, - Qualification system General Nelease procedure ·

-organisation required inspection

-Aircraft A Part-CAO organisation

-(class holding an aeroplanes,

-aeroplanes, helicopter, airships,

-helicopter, balloons or sailplanes

-airships, particular aircraft type or

-balloons or and having in its

-sailplanes) approved scope of work

-NDT inspections for this

-aircraft type.

 The release of the aircraft maintenance carried out under A class rating has to be performed by certifying staff holding a Part-66 licence.
 Licencing of personnel has to follow Part-66 regulation.
 The release is either on the aircraft technical log or issuing an aircraft release to service statement.
 This organization needs to have part-66 certifying staff and NDT personnel qualified in accordance with CAO.A.035(f).
 In this case the NDT inspector performs the NDT task and signs off the work order.
-The aircraft is released by appropriately qualified B1, B3 or L certifying staff under the organisation's aeroplanes, helicopter, airships, balloons or sailplanes rating.
-Please note that the release may include not only the NDT task but

-only the NDT task but also the associated

-the NDT task may be part of a base maintenance check.
+The aircraft is released by appropriately qualified B1, B3 or L certifying staff under the organisation's aeroplanes, helicopter, airships, balloons or sailplanes rating. release may include not only the NDT task but also the associated tasks (removal of the NDT task may be part of a base maintenance check.

-Engines or Components other than complete engines Class
+The certifying Engines or staff is qualified Components following the other than procedures complete established by engines the Class organisation, Components

-Components

-The certifying staff is qualified following the procedures established by the organisation, Part-66 licence is not required.
+Part-66 licence is not required.